hirokoymj/gcp-study-note/PCA/ExamTopic/UdemyTest5.md

 **Question 11**

-- A. Tests should scale well beyond the prior approaches
+- A. Tests should scale well beyond the prior approaches.65%
-- since they are migrating to new GCP infrastructure they should have higher scalability in tests.
+- D. Tests should include directly testing the Google Cloud Platform (GCP) infrastructure.
+35%/Me/tartar
+- Mountkirk Games
+- It is D. New to GCP, migrated to GCP.... time to test if it works or not.
+- " had problems scaling their global audience, application servers MySQL databases, and analytics tools."

 <hr />